officialisaaczhang/PDC_Identifier_Generator_V2/README.md

 Choose Standard ES radar screen from the forbidden
 Add it to the allowed to draw on types "<<"
 Hit S on the Departrue list
-Add Item -> Tag Item type "PDC_identifer/PDC" -> Header name "PDC" Left Button "PDC/Grant PDC" -> Right button "PDC/Reset"
+Add Item -> Tag Item type "PDC_identifer / PDC" -> Header name "PDC"
+Left Button "PDC_identifier / Grant PDC" -> Right button "PDC / Reset"
-Click F on the Departure List and check the PDC box
+*For older version of ES: Click F on the Departure List and check the PDC box

 To Use: